-The critical factor in using plants for food is to avoid accidental poisoning.
-Eatonly those plants you can positively identify and you know at e safe to eat.
+ıl poisoning.
+Eat only those plants you can positively identify and you know are safe to eat.

 Absolutely identify plants before using them as food.
 Poison hemlock has killed people who mistook it for its relatives, wild carrots and wild parsnips.